 How is it treated?

-Medicine may be injected in and around the eye to decrease the growth of new blood vessels.
+Medicine may be injected into the eye to decrease the growth of new blood vessels and decrease swelling.

 How can I take care of myself?

 Follow the full course of treatment your healthcare provider prescribes.
 Ask your healthcare provider: